The 3-Month Wall

 You build a SaaS with vibe coding.
-It starts fast.
-“Build login” — 30 seconds.
-“Add payments” — 2 minutes.
-An MVP ships in three weeks.
+At first it is fast.
+“Make login” – 30 seconds.
+“Add payments” – 2 minutes.
+An MVP ships in 3 weeks.

 Three months later, strange things happen.
-The AI “cleans up” payment logic and silently changes discount calculations.
+The AI “tidies up” the payment logic and silently changes the discount calculation.
 Adding a new endpoint breaks existing authentication.
-A refactoring request changes public API field names, killing every client.
+You ask for a refactoring and the field names on the public API change, killing every client.

-This is called logic drift — AI unintentionally modifying existing business logic.
+This is called logic drift – the AI unintentionally modifying existing business logic.
 Regression bugs exist in traditional development too.
 But logic drift is different.
-Changes the developer never intended happen invisibly, across the entire codebase.
-Every prompt starts in a fresh context window.
+Changes the developer did not intend happen without the developer noticing, across the entire codebase.
+Because every prompt starts in a fresh context window.

 Drift in Numbers